Androsv96/movies-front/README.md

 - Run npm run lint to run the ESLinter and check for errors.

+## Backend

+[Here](https://github.com/Androsv96/movies-back) is the link to the graphql API git repository

 ## Important notes

 - Initially, this web app was deployed to **AWS Amplify** (app [link](https://main.d20srcqdz8uuqy.amplifyapp.com/)) but due to a [bug](https://github.com/aws-amplify/amplify-hosting/issues/3194) related with NextJS images, I have decided to move the deployment to Vercel.